 Current: Is the flow of electrons from a higher potential to a lower potential, its unit is Ampere (A)

 There must be a closed loop or path for the existence of current flow

 Resistance: Is the characteristic of a medium that opposes the flow of current.
 The unit of resistance is

 Ohms & it is represented by the Greek letter Ω (Omega).

-According to Ohm, he determined experimentally that current in a resistive circuit is directly proportional to its applied voltage and inversely proportional to its resistance.
+According to Ohm, he determined experimentally that potential energy current in resistive circuit points is directly proportional to its applied voltage and inversely proportional to its resistance.
 This is what is known as Ohm's Law.